gluster/glusterdocs/Upgrade-Guide/op_version.md

 Current op-version can be queried as below:

+For 3.10 onwards:

     [root@~]#gluster volume get all cluster.op-version

+For release < 3.10:

+    [root@~]#gluster volume get <VOLNAME> cluster.op-version

-To get the maximum possible op-version a cluster can support, the following query can be used:
+To get the maximum possible op-version a cluster can support, the following query can be used (this is available 3.10 release onwards):

     [root@~]#gluster volume get all cluster.max-op-version